 So, what does it mean to be a man?

-A study by the Movember Foundation shows 58% of men feel societal pressure to be emotionally strong and not show weakness.
+A study by the Movember Foundation (PDF) shows 58% of men feel societal pressure to be emotionally strong and not show weakness.
 Research by Promundo and Unilever also suggests that restrictive stereotypes about men (and pressure to adhere to them) are linked to negative health outcomes for everybody.*

 But now there is a new generation challenging the toxic clichés that can hold men and dads back.
 Here’s what modern masculinity means to three positive male role models.